nexiality/documentation/commands/desktop/saveModalDialogTextByLocator(var,locator).md

 ---
 layout: default
-title: saveModalDialogTextByLocator(var,appLocator)
+title: saveModalDialogTextByLocator(var,locator)
 parent: desktop
 tags: command desktop
 comments: true
 ---

 ### Description

-This command is used to save modal dialog text with provided locator
+This command is used to save the text of a modal dialog denoted by the provided `locator`.

 ### Parameters
 - **var** - this parameter is the variable name where the modal dialog text is stored
-- **appLocator** - this parameter is the locator to find the modal dialog
+- **locator** - this parameter is the locator to find the modal dialog

 ### Example

 ### See Also